Jesse Ryder: Personal issues

 Further alcohol incidents emerged during the India series.
 Ryder was filmed by patrons in an intoxicated state with Jimmy Neesham outside the 1885 Bar in Auckland's Britomart just hours after the Blackcaps secured a dramatic tie against India at Eden Park.
 On 5 February 2014, just hours after being named as the backup to Ross Taylor (who was expecting his second child) for the first test match against India the next day, Ryder was seen drinking along with Doug Bracewell at a pirate themed party occurring at the Car Park bar with More FM radio personalities.
 It was reported that Ryder left the bar at 2 am with the possibility of playing against India that very day.
 Their Blackcaps teammates were reportedly livid over the latest late night session and New Zealand Cricket (NZC) reacted furiously at the news.
 Ryder was subsequently dropped for the second test match against India beginning 14 February 2014 after this third incident.
-He was also omitted for the ICC T20 world cup to be held in Bangladesh during March on 'character grounds' due to his alcohol fueled indiscretions.
+He was also omitted for the ICC T20 world cup to be held in Bangladesh during March on 'character grounds' due to his alcohol fuelled indiscretions.

 Ryder returned to the Otago Volts to finish out the remainder of the New Zealand domestic series.
 His international career continued to remain in limbo when he was omitted from the side to tour the West Indies in July 2014, when it was announced on 15 April 2014.
 A statement from NZC said that Ryder had not satisfied the selectors that he had his off field issues under control.